 Chateau La Croix de Gay Vineyards, Terroir, Grapes, Winemaking

-The wine of Chateau La Croix de Gay is vinified in 10, tulip shaped, temperature controlled, concrete vats that correspond to their 10 parcels of vines.
-Malolactic fermentation takes place in a combination of French oak barrels and tank.
+The wine of Chateau La Croix de Gay is vinified in 10, tulip-shaped, temperature-controlled, concrete vats that correspond to their 10 parcels of vines.
+Malolactic fermentation takes place in a combination of French oak barrels and tanks.

 The wine of Chateau La Croix de Gay is aged in 50% new, French oak barrels for an average of 18 months.
-On average, close to 1,000 cases of wine are produced each vintage.
+There is a second wine, which is not made every year, Commandeur de Croix de Gay.
+On average, close to 1,600 cases of wine are produced each vintage.

 When to Drink Chateau La Croix de Gay, Anticipated Maturity, Decanting Time

 Chateau La Croix de Gay can be enjoyed on the young side with decanting.
 Young vintages can be decanted for an average of 1 hour to 90 minutes.
 This allows the wine to soften and open its perfume.